ShefBots/shefbots.github.io/_posts/2019-10-27-yes-for-mecanum.markdown

 ![Geared motor mount]({{ site.url }}/assets/191027_gearing.png){: style="height: 14em;"} ![Direct drive fits]({{ site.url }}/assets/191027_justfit.png){: style="height: 14em;"}
 {: style="text-align: center;"}

 OK, OK, a little bit more about the electronics and sensors.
 Harry has been looking at 3S Li-Pos to go with 350 RPM 25D motors.
 This seems to be around the sweet spot of speed, current draw, and availability.
-Blayze is very excited about the idea of a 360 degree camera, and has plans to start doing simulations to train a neural network.
+Blayze is very excited about the idea of a 360-degree camera, and has plans to start doing simulations to train a neural network.
 High-tech!
 I'm feeling a lot more prosaic and really liking Harry's idea of an optical flow sensor - think like the pickup on a optical mouse.
 That and the IMU, or inertial measurement unit, I mentioned before to help keep track of where we've gone.

 As for why we want mecanum wheels?
 Well, check out Chris' mini mecanum cruising sideways.
 TPU made all the difference...